 A HISTORICAL PERSPECTIVE

 The Noyes Museum of Art, the only fine arts museum in southern New Jersey, is filled with treasures of American art, especially folk art and crafts.
-Located just fifteen minutes from Atlantic City and adjacent to the Edwin B. Forsythe National Wildlife Refuge, The Noyes Museum makes the perfect stop for out-of-state visitors or New Jersey residents who are inspired by art and culture and appreciate its beautiful natural setting.
+With several locations in southern New Jersey, The Noyes Museum makes the perfect stop for out-of-state visitors or New Jersey residents who are inspired by art and culture.

 The Museum’s permanent collections, educational programs, and changing exhibitions serve as a local and national resource for schools, colleges, social and civic organizations and for individuals who are interested in expanding their understanding, appreciation, and knowledge of American culture through its fine and folk arts and crafts.